 Top 6 Art and Craft Toys For Your Budding Artist

 Do you know why you collect all of your child’s art projects in a folder or a cupboard safely and save them for years to come?
 That’s because those are precious to you.
 Why not?
 Your child makes them with love and passion.
-However, have you ever wondered why art and craft toys are so important for a child’s all-round development?
+However, have you ever wondered why art and craft toys are so important for a child’s all-around development?
 And for children ages 3 – 7, experts say it is the most important way to help them grow and develop.
 But why?
 That’s simply because Arts and crafts provide your child with a unique, fun opportunity to learn and improve their skills.

 But, if you see, most of us in the 21st century still resort to technology to keep our kids entertained and occupied, completely forgetting the benefits of arts and crafts.
 Yes.
 It’s true.
 Technology is beneficial, and kids should be introduced to it.
 But dear parents, technology-driven toys should never come at the expense of them playing and crafting things all by themselves.
 There are loads of benefits of arts and crafts that come along, allowing the little explorers to express themselves more creatively.
 When creating any crafts project, children can develop their fine motor skills, coordination skills, self-esteem, serve as a stress outlet, improve visual learning practices and memory and language skills.
 Personalizing art and crafts for kids is also crucial as it offers kids a channel to express themselves, create something unique on their own, and have fun creatively.
-In short- from teaching kids how to handle safety scissors, cut straight lines, to fill in a set section in a coloring book, and adequately draw a circle -art and craft toys does it all.
+In short- from teaching kids how to handle safety scissors, cut straight lines, fill in a set section in a colouring book, and adequately draw a circle -art and craft toys does it all.

 Top 6 Art and Craft Toys for Your Budding Artist